 DEFINITIONS AND CLARIFICATIONS

-The following terms are used in connection with vessel traffic services in inland waters:
+The following terms are used in connection with Vessel Traffic Services in inland waters:

+Vessel – for purposes of this recommendation, the term vessel refers to all seagoing vessels and inland vessels.

-Vessel traffic service (VTS) - a service implemented by a competent authority, designed to improve the safety and efficiency of vessel traffic and to protect the environment.
-The service should have the capability to interact with the traffic and to respond to traffic situations developing in the VTS area.
+Vessel Traffic Service (VTS) - a service implemented by a competent authority, designed to improve the safety and efficiency of vessel traffic and to protect the environment.
+The service should have the capability to interact with the traffic and to respond to traffic situations developing in the VTS area – IMO resolution A.857(20) refers.

-Competent authority - the authority made responsible, in whole or in part, by the Government for safety, including environmental safety, and efficiency of vessel traffic and the protection of the environment.
+Competent authority - the authority made responsible, in whole or in part, by a Government for safety, including environmental safety, and efficiency of vessel traffic and the protection of the environment.

-VTS authority - the authority with responsibility for the management, operation and co-ordination of the VTS, interaction with participating vessels and the safe and effective provision of the service.
+VTS authority - the authority with responsibility for the management, operation and co-ordination of the VTS, interaction with participating vessels, and the safe and effective provision of the service.

 VTS area - the delineated, formally declared service area of the VTS.
 A VTS area may be subdivided in sub-areas or sectors.